Online for the 2025-2026 School Year

 3. How can we use words to change the world?
 How do we critically examine the words used by politicians?
 How to writers craft arguments?
 What is Henry David Thoreau trying to accomplish in his story of retreat from society?
 How can we harness the tools of rhetoric to persuade others of our arguments?

 I have been very proud by my students' performance in the past.
-For the past years, over two thirds of my students have earned scores of 4 or 5 on the exam at the end of the year (with 5 as the most common grade).
+For the past years, over two-thirds of my students have earned scores of 4 or 5 on the exam at the end of the year (with 5 as the most common grade).
 In addition, my students have won almost $30,000 in college scholarships for entries into essay contests they have completed as part of the class, and they have also won numerous Scholastic Arts and Writing awards for essays they wrote in class.

 Who should apply: Students with a love for words, argumentation, and reading who would like to invest time and energy into exploring language more deeply.
 As this is a college-level writing course, students should come in with the ability to write with polish and read difficult high-level texts, and they should have a solid background involving reading and writing in rich and varied genres.
 No background or interest in foreign policy, bilingual education, food science, or living in a hut in the woods is necessary.
 Students do not need extensive experience with formal literary analysis or essay writing.

 I do not recommend this course for students who are seeking remedial instruction in reading or writing.
 While I do provide some grammatical instruction, this course is not appropriate for students who struggle with extensive grammatical errors or who have great difficulty with the writing skills section of the SAT.
 (I recommend an SAT score in both the English and writing sections of the SAT of at least 600 as a pre-requisite.
 You do not need to have taken the SATs to apply, however.)
 This is a challenging, high-level course designed to take students who have mastered high-school-level work to an even more advanced level.
-Students who are self-disciplined and internally motivated tend to excel in this class, while students who have trouble managing their time and the abstract demands of an online class may be better served by a more conventional class setting.

-Note: this course is open to 10th, 11th and 12th graders.
+This course is open to 10th, 11th and 12th graders.
 I occasionally admit 9th graders who present exceptional credentials, but I feel that younger students (9th and 10th graders) should only take this class if they are prepared to excel in it, not merely manage its demands-- otherwise, they are better served by waiting until they can have a completely positive class experience.

 Required texts:

-• The Elements of Style, by Strunk and White (Any edition is acceptable, but be sure you buy a version by Strunk and White rather than one only by Strunk.)
+- The Elements of Style, by Strunk and White (Any edition is acceptable, but be sure you buy a version by Strunk and White rather than one only by Strunk.)

-• Hunger of Memory, by Richard Rodriguez
+- Hunger of Memory, by Richard Rodriguez

-• In addition, students will read five AP-level works of fiction or nonfiction of their choice (within certain limits), discussing these works in small groups with classmates.
+- In addition, students will read five AP®-level works of fiction or nonfiction of their choice (within certain limits), discussing these works in small groups with classmates.

-Registration deadline: Applications will be accepted through August 1st or until the class is full (which usually occurs much sooner, most likely before the end of April).
+Registration deadline: Applications will be accepted through August 1st or until the class is full (which usually occurs much sooner, most likely before the end of March).

 Tech needs: Students must have full web and printer access (broadband Internet recommended but not required), and they must be able to view and create PDF files.